Last Updated on June 3, 2023 by Ellen

-(*This post was written by Tedly and originally appeared on our Facebook group page: Early Retired Budget Travelers.
+(*This post was written by Tedly and originally appeared on our Facebook group page: Earth Vagabonds.
 Join us there for a conversation with others about the real cost to live in different areas of the world.)

 What does it cost you to live for a day?
 Do you know?
 What is your daily, weekly, monthly budget?
 If you want to retire or travel – or both – you better figure it out.